riseinitiatives/riseinitiatives.github.io/src/content/blog/first-post.md

 ![Riser prototype](../../assets/images/blog1-pic-5.jpg)

-Starting with RISER V1, I'm developing and testing the individual technologies step by step, alongside my JEE studies.
+Starting with RISER V1, I'm developing and testing the individual technologies step by step, alongside my JEE studies

 Built to explore.
 Built to protect.
 Built to RISE. 🚀